OneDrive/onedrive-api-docs/docs/rest-api/concepts/scan-guidance.md

 ### Scanning permissions hierarchies

-By default, the delta query response will include sharing information for all items in the query that changed even if they inherit their permissions from their parent and did not have direct sharing changes themselves.
+By default, the delta query response will include sharing information for items even if they inherit their permissions from their parent and did not have direct sharing changes themselves.
+Note that the delta query response only includes items with direct changes to their content or metadata.
 This typically then results in a follow up call to get the permission details for every item rather than just the ones whose sharing information changed.
 You can optimize your understanding of how permission changes happen by adding the "Prefer: hierarchicalsharing" header to your delta query request.

 When the "Prefer: hierarchicalsharing" header is provided, sharing information will be returned for the root of the permissions hierarchy, as well as items that explicitly have sharing changes.
 In cases where the sharing change is to remove sharing from an item you will find an empty sharing facet to differentiate between items that inherit from their parent and those that are unique but have no sharing links.
 You will also see this empty sharing facet on the root of a permission hierarchy that is not shared to establish the initial scope.